MIPS/ndk/docs/user/StandaloneToolchains.md

 Standalone Toolchains
 =====================

-You can use the toolchains provided with the Android NDK independently, or as plug-ins with an existing IDE.
+You can use the toolchains provided with the Android NDK independently or as plug-ins with an existing IDE.
 This flexibility can be useful if you already have your own build system, and only need the ability to invoke the cross-compiler in order to add support to Android for it.